 CentOS ISO downloads are available in two different variations – Minimal ISO and DVD ISO.
 So what are these?
 The Minimal ISO image download size is less than a GB.
 Therefore, you can use a 1GB USB drive to create the installation media.
 During the installation process, more packages are downloaded and installed.
 Therefore, this is the best option if you have a fast network connection on the computer where you will be installing CentOS.

 On the other hand, a DVD ISO comes with a full-fledged desktop installation with all packages built within the ISO.
-This is an ideal method if you don’t have a network connection on the target computer or maybe you are using the same image on multiple computers, avoiding you to download the same packages repeatedly.
+It is an ideal method if you don’t have a network connection on the target computer or maybe you are using the same image on multiple computers, avoiding you to download the same packages repeatedly.
 One more important thing is the capability of test driving the CentOS without installing it, called a Live environment.
-This is possible only from a DVD ISO image.
+It is possible only from a DVD ISO image.
 Minimal ISO won’t give you a Live environment.

 Head over to the CentOS website and grab your ISO.

 Step 2 – Get a blank USB drive

 If you have downloaded Minimal ISO, you will need at least 1GB USB drive.
 DVD ISO users need to have a USB drive of minimum 5GB capacity.
-The USB drive will be formatted during the process, hence take a backup of data in it.
+The USB drive is formatted during the process, hence take a backup of data in it.